Alpine skiing-Frozen in Time: Levi's farmed snow sets stage for Shiffrin

 "The winter can arrive any time from early October to mid-November up here," Marko Mustonen, commercial director at Levi Ski Resort, told Reuters by phone on Wednesday.

-"Without snow, a ski resort doesn't work so to make sure that we are ready for the World Cup race we decided 10 years ago to harvest some 15,000 cubic metres of snow.
+"Without snow, a ski resort doesn't work so to make sure that we are ready for the World Cup race we decided 10 years ago to harvest some 15,000 cubic metres of snow," he added, saying that was now up to 300,000 this year.

-"It worked out well and allowed a good base preparation and now we farm around 40,000 cubic metres which means we can build the base and secure the race course.
+"It ... means we can build the base and secure the race course.
 Every year, we've got better at reducing snow loss."

 Levi has invested heavily in the latest and most energy-efficient snow-making systems but rather than have to start from scratch every year, Mustonen says re-using the previous year's snow cuts down on energy and water use, both of which can be high in the production of man-made snow.